History of English cricket (1846–1863): MCC and Lord's

 Lord's hosted the last Public Schools Weeks (Eton, Harrow, and Winchester) in 1854.

 Alfred Baillie replaced Roger Kynaston as MCC Secretary in 1858.
 Kynaston has been in charge since 1842.
 Robert Allan Fitzgerald replaced Baillie, who resigned due to illness, in 1863.
 Fitzgerald became the first paid secretary on January 1, 1867, and held the position until 1876.

 The Eyre Estate sold the freehold of Lord's to Isaac Moses, a property trader, at public auction in 1860 for £7,000.
 MCC did not submit a bid.
 James Dark held the leasehold until 1864, when he ceded it to MCC, who afterwards purchased the freehold from Mr Moses at a substantial profit.

 Single wicket

 In 1846, the last match played for the Single Wicket Championship was between Alfred Mynn and Nicholas Felix.

-The last top-class single wicket event was held in 1848.
+The last major single wicket event was held in 1848.